-Here are some additional things to note when following our Keto-Friendly plan:
+Here are some additional things to note when following our plan:

 - Meats, fish, and some cheeses contain zero net carbs.
 Virtually, all other foods—including many non-starchy veggies—have some net carbs.
 Limit your intake to three servings of non-starchy vegetables a day (not five as the regular South Beach meal plan recommends).
 To note: Three servings of non-starchy veggies is equivalent to 3 cups.

-You’ll still include DIY Meals on the Keto-Friendly plan (practice meals when you cook or order-in low carb, keto-friendly foods).
+You’ll still include DIY Meals on the plan (practice meals when you cook or order-in low-carb foods).
 To help you keep a handle on how many carbs to eat and when, here’s how you might structure your day: